-Stage 1 First offence • The item is confiscated and locked in the school safe The item is collected by the student at the end of the day One behaviour point is issued by the member of staff Stage 2 Second offence • The item is confiscated and locked in the school safe The item is collected by the student at the end of the day
+Stage 1 First offence • The item is confiscated and locked in the school safe. • The item is collected by the student at the end of the day.
+First offence • One behaviour point is issued by the member of staff.
+Stage 2•The item is confiscated and locked in th The item is confiscated and locked in the school safe.
+Second offence • The item is collected by the student at the end of the day.

-• One behaviour point is issued by the member of staff • A LOFT detention is issued by the member of staff • The item is confiscated and locked in the school safe Stage 3 • Parents/carers are informed and asked to collect the item at Third Offence & each the end of the school day offence afterwards • One behaviour point is issued by the member of staff • A LOFT detention issued by the member of staff
+• One behaviour point is issued by the member of staff. • A LOFT detention is issued by the member of staff. • The item is confiscated and locked in the school safe.
+Stage 3 • Parents/carers are informed and asked to collect the item at Third Offence & each the end of the school day. offence afterwards • One behaviour point is issued by the member of staff. • A LOFT detention issued by the member of staff.